-▶ Depending on the mudguard material's requirements, apply hard wax polish, metal polish or plastic care product as per the product instructions.
+▶ Depending on the requirements for the material in the mudguard, apply hard wax polish, metal polish or a plastic care product as per the product instructions.

 7.4.5 Servicing the kickstand

 - 1 Dry kickstand with a cloth. - 2 Spray kickstand rack with spray wax and leave to dry. - 3 Wipe down kickstand with a cloth. - 4 Lubricate the kickstand joints with spray oil.